mlsmithjr/plex-export-to-elasticsearch/README.md

 Script/container to load media information from Plex database into Elasticsearch

 This script provides an easy way to get your Plex metadata into Elasticsearch so you can build cool dashboards with Kibana or other tool of choice.
+It will only **read** from your database - it will never change it.

 ## Running directly
  Requires: `pipenv install -or- pip install elasticsearch`